 - Of the children ages 12 years and younger who died in a crash in 2015 (for which restraint use was known), 35% were not buckled up.

-- If the insurance company has “trouble remembering” that they’re supposed to cover the replacement of the car seats, show them the instruction manual to your child’s car seat where it states that the seat should not be re-used after a crash.
+- If the insurance company has “trouble remembering” that they’re supposed to cover the replacement of the car seats, show them the instruction manual to your child’s car seat where it states that the seat should not be reused after a crash.
 If you don’t have the instruction manual, you can usually download one online or call the manufacturer.

-- It should be noted that most car seat manufactures require child car seats to be replaced after ANY accident, even if the car seat was unoccupied.
+- It should be noted that most car seat manufacturers require child car seats to be replaced after ANY accident, even if the car seat was unoccupied.
 The pressure on the shell from the latch strap/vehicle seatbelt and the strain on the harness if a child was in the seat can make the seat unable to properly restrain a child in the future.

-You can find some great tips by following this link on how to properly install a car seat
+You can find some great tips by following this link on how to properly install a car seat.